 What kind of lifestyle would you like to live?
 Do you want to travel?
 Or live somewhere specific?
 What if this is not a "someday I could do this" but an important element of what you do right now?
 Who do you want in your life?
 What if you enjoy your work, but the people you're serving just aren't the kind of people who jazz you up?
 Who are your tribe?
 Who would you love to have with you?
 What fires up your energy?
 Usually, as we get busy, we tend to cut back the very things that renew us--exercise, meditation, days off, vacations, fun with friends and family--exactly when we need that extra energy.
-What if incorporating this rejuvenation was part of our pursuits?

-Rethink income as a series of projects.
+What if incorporating this rejuvenation was part of our pursuits? \Rethink income as a series of projects.
 I love this one.
 Love, love, love it.
 Two reasons--it breaks things down into manageable parts/projects, and it moves the typical assumptions about jobs/employment to considering a "living" as a combination of income streams.

+J

 IV.
 Have you ever noticed that a LOT of successful business people run not one, but a few businesses?
-They get the project principle, and the same is true on a smaller scale.
+They get this principle, and the same is true on a smaller scale.
 Let's say you love to write, but your pieces are only netting you \$1,000 a month.
 Hmm.
 Not a living, for sure.
-Maybe even not a full day's work per week.
 But that's one project.
 What if another project--music, theater, organic apples--nets another \$12,000 a year?
 See where this is going?
-Five small projects could bring in ample income just doing things you love to do anyway--or even one such project, on top of your current work, once you rethink your current work to reduce your time commitment there.
+Five such small projects could bring in \$60,000 just doing things you love to do anyway.
+Or even one such project, on top of your current work, once you rethink your current work to reduce your time commitment there.

 Go project by project, and don't get overwhelmed about getting unstuck from being overwhelmed.
 The point is simply that you have a wealth of options.
 Do the ones you want, pass on the ones you don't want, and come up with a wealth of your own.
-Change your thoughts.
-Recognize that you are not stuck, that you are experiencing a feeling only, and that change--even radical change--is not only possible, but also accessible.
+But recognize that you are not stuck, that you are experiencing a feeling only, and that change--even radical change--is not only possible, but also accessible.